akvelon/DnA_accelerators/dataflow/ml/salesforce/pytorch/anomaly_detection/README.md

 The task is to detect anomaly within the data based on the input values.
 In our example we use [autoembedder](https://github.com/chrislemke/autoembedder) to train the encoder and [hdbscan](https://hdbscan.readthedocs.io/) clustering model for detecting the anomalies on processed data.
+We use [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) to wrap the models and add them in custom
+Beam PTransform.

 All the steps are performed on Apache Beam using Python API.
 You can check out train and test by running the Jupyter Notebooks: